Daylight saving time ends this Sunday morning, and the American Red Cross urges everyone to test their smoke alarms when turning back their clocks.

-· Install smoke alarms.
+- Install smoke alarms.
+If you don’t have working smoke alarms, install them.
 At a minimum, put one on every level of the home, inside bedrooms and outside sleeping areas.
 Check local building codes for additional requirements.

-· Practice an escape plan.
-Make sure everyone in the household knows how to get out of every room and how to get out of the home in less than two minutes.
+- Practice an escape plan.
+Make sure everyone in the household knows two ways to get out of every room and how to get out of the home in less than two minutes.

-People can visit redcross.org/firesafety to find out more about how to protect themselves and their loved homes from fire and other emergencies.
-Contact your local Red Cross to find out about smoke alarm installation events here in south Louisiana.
+People can visit redcross.org/homefires to learn more about how to protect themselves and their loved ones, or to find out about smoke alarm installation events in their community.

 About the American Red Cross: